RDXINacc/titanic-survival-prediction/README.md

 # titanic-survival-prediction
-Titanic Survival Prediction based on ( Pclass, Age, Sex and Fare ) using DecisionTreeClassifier() of sklearn.tree
+Titanic Survival Prediction based on ( Pclass, Age, Sex and Fare ) using XGBClassifier